Michasa/100DaysofSnek/100_Days_of_Code.md

 ### Day 13: January 30

 **Today's Progress**: I'm not sure if this is cheating because I didn't technically do any code but, heyho my 100Doc; my rules!
 Mosh's tutorials have really jumped up a notch, from making a relatively simple excel document to now doing machine learning?!
 Jeez.
 Today I didn't do much code, but I did install anaconda in order to use a program Jupyiter that runs in the the browser.
+So I won't be making work commits to this git anymore.
+Will update this doc.
 I've watched a bit ahead and the next exercise seems really cool actually.
 I have to admit I am a bit wary at how big this jump in projects are but this is really gonna be good for me

+### Day 14: February 4th

+**Today's Progress**: Today I really didn't feel like it but I'm glad that I did.
+This Juypter pandas stuff is really interesting and I can't believe within 2 weeks worth of work I'm now doing machine learning to predict music choices based on age and sex.
+That's really interesting and the way its being explained in the tutorial makes it seems a lot more accesible than what I thought machine learning would be.
+Perhaps this is a path worth persuing.
+14/100 is 14% completed 😩ahhhh

 <!-- https://www.youtube.com/watch?v=DzDtzbcmb58&feature=emb_title&ab_channel=suneynasharma -->